Sagar-Singh-Airee/Study-Gloqe/README.md

 ## 📄 License

-Distributed under the MIT License.
+Distributed under the Apache License 2.0.
 See `LICENSE` for more information.

+📝 License: Apache License 2.0 (OSI-approved, commercial use permitted)

 ---